Dawson's Field hijackings: TWA Flight 741

 Flight 741's purser, Rudi Swinkles, recalled seeing a passenger running toward first class.
 Assuming it was an angry husband chasing his wife, Swinkles ran after him.
 The hijackers were at the cockpit door, ordering a flight attendant to open the door.
 The male hijacker turned around, pointing a nickel-plated .38 revolver and a hand grenade at Swinkles and yelled "Get back!
 Get back!"
 Swinkles dove behind the bulkhead first class divider.

 Hijackers gained control of the cockpit.
 The male hijacker kept his revolver pointed at Majer until the plane landed at Dawson's Field, saying "I want you to turn this plane around."
 The female hijacker stated on the intercom, "This is your new captain speaking.
 This flight has been taken over by the Popular Front for the Liberation of Palestine.
 We will take you to a friendly country with friendly people."
 The female hijacker also ordered everyone in first class to move back to coach.

 It landed at Dawson's Field in Jordan at 6:45 p.m. local time.

 Yitzchak Hutner was one of the passengers.

+Martha Hodes, an American then 12 who was on this flight with her 13-year-old sister, published her account of the hijacking in 2023.
+Her book is entitled My Hijacking.

 Nationalities on Flight 741

 Swissair Flight 100

-Swissair Flight 100 (type Douglas DC-8-53, registration HB-IDD, named Nidwalden), built in 1963, was carrying 143 passengers and 12 crew from Zürich-Kloten Airport, Switzerland, to New York JFK.
-The plane was hijacked over France minutes after the TWA flight.
+Swissair Flight 100, a Douglas DC-8-53 registered as HB-IDD and serial number 45656, named Nidwalden, built in 1963, was carrying 145 passengers and 12 crew members from Zürich-Kloten Airport, Switzerland, to John F. Kennedy International Airport, United States.
+The aircraft was hijacked over France minutes after the TWA flight.
 A male and a female seized the plane, one of them carrying a silver revolver.
 An announcement was made over the intercom that the plane had been taken over by the PFLP as it was diverted to Dawson's Field, increasing the hostage number to 306 hostages.

 When all the non-Israeli and non-Jewish passengers and crew were released, First Officer Horst Jerosch remained as a captive.